 We recommend using weights for all estimates.
 Indeed, we recommend a full adjustment for the sampling design, taking into account clustering, stratification, and weights, for everything except some initial exploratory analysis.
 If you don't use weights, it becomes almost impossible to understand changes and differences between surveys and sub-populations.

-The argument against weights comes from some econometricians (a) who believe that their models are correctly specified, which reveals a serious misunderstanding of reality, and (b) whose only interest is in test statistics and p-values.
+The argument against weights comes from some econometricians who believe that their models are correctly specified and whose main interest is in test statistics and p-values.
 I believe that statisticians and demographers uniformly advocate the use of weights to compensate for variation in sampling fractions in complex surveys.
+With cross-sectional DHS data, our models cannot be correctly specified and we are usually more interested in estimates (including confidence intervals) than in tests.

 Goto Forum: